getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 You cannot create a *cycle* where two are more objects are mutually delegated (bi-directionally) to each other.
 If you make `B` linked to `A`, and then try to link `A` to `B`, you will get an error.

 It's a shame (not terribly surprising, but mildly annoying) that this is disallowed.
-If you made a reference to a property/method which didn't exist in either place, you'd have a statically guarantee'able infinite recursion on the `[[Prototype]]` loop.
+If you made a reference to a property/method which didn't exist in either place, you'd have a infinite recursion on the `[[Prototype]]` loop.
 But if all references were strictly present, then `B` could delegate to `A`, and vice versa, and it *could* work.
 This would mean you could use either object to delegate to the other, for various tasks.
 There are a few niche use-cases where this might be helpful.

 But it's disallowed because engine implementors have observed that it's more performant to check for (and reject!) the infinite circular reference once at set-time rather than needing to have the performance hit of that guard check every time you look-up a property on an object.